martinescardo/ExactRealNumberComputationInHaskell/README.md

      the sign of the denoted number by looking at the the first non-zero digit of y.
 ```
-We exploit the rewrite rules
+We exploit the following rewrite rules for consecutive digits of infinite sequences of digits,
 ```
   (-1)1 ↦ 0(-1)
   1(-1) ↦ 0( 1),